 Stock up on Change

+If you don't use a Leap Card, be prepared to carry change.
 You can buy Dublin bus tickets when you board the bus, but drivers will only accept the correct fare in cash.
-You are allowed to overpay, but no change is given on the bus- instead you get a slip enabling you to redeem the excess in the O'Connell Street office.
+You are allowed to overpay, but no change is given on the bus; instead, you get a slip enabling you to redeem the excess in the O'Connell Street office.

-Make Sure You Are on the Correct Side of the Road
+Check the Side of the Road

 Queue or Earn Withering Glances

 People in Ireland will line up in an orderly fashion when boarding a bus, with only ticket holders squeezing past those waiting to pay the driver.
-Jump the line (called the queue, in Ireland) and you are at the receiving end of withering glances and scathing remarks.
+Jump the line (called the queue, in Ireland), and you are at the receiving end of withering glances and scathing remarks.

-Look Out for Your Bus and Check the Sign
+Look for Your Bus

-Most bus stops serve several routes—so look out for buses approaching and check the route number that is displayed on the lighted sign on board.
+Most bus stops serve several routes—so look out for buses approaching, and check the route number that is displayed on the lighted sign on board.
 Then check the sign.
-Though usage can be erratic (and downright confusing) it should display the general direction.
-An Lar is Irish for "City Center", As Seirbhis for "Out of Service.
-And "Bus Full" means exactly that.
+Though usage can be erratic (and downright confusing), it should display the general direction.
+An Lar is Irish for "city center," As Seirbhis for "out of service, and "bus full" means exactly that.

-Always Make Sure it is the Right Route
+Make Sure It Is the Right Route

-If you are on a 38C and should be on a 38A, you might as well have taken the fast service to Lhasa - if in doubt, ask the driver whether he actually passes your destination before you board the bus.
+Take note that some routes are split into A, B, and C sub-routes, running parallel for some time and then splitting dramatically.
+If you are on a 38C route and should be on a 38A route, you might as well have taken the fast service to Lhasa.
+If in doubt, ask the driver whether the bus actually passes your destination before you board the bus.

-Wave the Bus Down - Literally
+Wave Down the Bus

-Unless you clearly signal your intention to board the bus you will be left standing at the bus stop (and rain will set in two seconds later).
+Unless you clearly signal your intention to board the bus, you will be left standing at the bus stop.
 Wave down the bus by hailing the driver.
-And never trust other people to do so—they might be waiting for a different route or simply be loitering!
+And never trust other people to do so—they might be waiting for a different route or simply be loitering.

-Take a Seat ... or Hold on Tight
+Take a Seat or Hold on Tight

 Get the IMAX-Experience on a Doubledecker

-Watch Out for Your Stop
+Watch out for Your Stop

 Push the Button to Make the Bus Stop

-Mind Your Step!
+Mind Your Step

 With Dublin traffic being notorious for drivers ducking in and out of lanes, expect the bus to occasionally swerve and lurch at any time.
-This is especially dangerous if you are negotiating the stairs from the upper deck downwards, so get a good grip.
+This is especially dangerous if you are negotiating the stairs from the upper deck downward, so get a good grip.